FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    All PypeIt command-line scripts (*e.g.*, ``pypeit_setup``) have online help available using the ``-h`` option.

-Running PypeIt on a set of data is controlled by a PypeIt Reduction File that details what the software should do to each file along the way to producing reduced and calibrated data.
+Running PypeIt on a set of data is controlled by a :ref:`pypeit_file` that details what the software should do to each file along the way to producing reduced and calibrated data.
 The package provides a script ``pypeit_setup`` that reads through the FITS headers in the raw directory to generate the reduction file (and directory tree) based on what it finds.
 PypeIt determines unique instrument configurations, and sorts data in preparation for the data reduction.

 For DeVeny data, instrument configurations are defined by unique combinations of the grating (FITS keyword ``GRATING``), grating tilt angle (``GRANGLE``), rear order-blocking filter (``FILTREAR``), and CCD binning (``CCDSUM``).
 PypeIt maps the various DeVeny FITS keywords onto a set of internal metadata keys for processing.
 The relevant PypeIt metadata keys for DeVeny configurations (which you will see in your reduction files) are:

 ::